ChrisHal/PMbrowser/doc/usage/installation.rst

 Download the DragN'Dropinstaller :file:`PMbrowser-<version>-Darwin.dmg` from the GitHub repository release
 page: https://github.com/ChrisHal/PMbrowser/releases .
-After openeing the file by double-clicking drag the application icon *QtPMbrowser* to your applications directory.
+After opening the :file:`dmg` image by double-clicking, drag the application icon *QtPMbrowser* to your Applications directory.

 Building from Source
 ====================